Presbyterian Church of the Philippines

 The Presbyterian Church of the Philippines (PCP), officially The General Assembly of the Presbyterian Church of the Philippines, is a growing evangelical, Bible-based Reformed church in the Philippines.
-It was officially founded in 1987 and the General Assembly was organized in September 1996.
+It was officially founded in 1986 and the General Assembly was organized in September 1996.

 Origin

 United Church of Christ in the Philippines

-A previous Presbyterian church denomination was founded in 1899 by American missionaries led by Rev. James Burton Rodgers, but that merged with other American-originated mainstream Protestant denominations to form the United Church of Christ in the Philippines in 1948.
+A previous Presbyterian church denomination was founded in 1899 by American missionaries led by Rev. James Burton Rodgers.

 In 1901, the earlier American missionary-founded Presbyterian group entered into a comity agreement with other denominations founded by American missionaries — the Methodist Episcopal Church, Northern Baptists, the United Brethren Church, the Christian and Missionary Alliance, the Disciples of Christ, and several Congregational churches.
 They agreed to "delineate the geographical work allotments for each church" and use the common name "Evangelical Church".

 However, the comity agreement would eventually collapse.
 There were subsequent attempts to replace it, but none was created and prospered out of it.
 In 1932, some Presbyterian congregations even broke away to form the United Evangelical Church of Christ (Iglesia Evangelica Unida de Cristo), which is still in existence.

 Finally in 1948, the Presbyterian denomination merged with other Protestant denominations to form the United Church of Christ in the Philippines.